machuuu/QtWorkspace/README.txt

 I chose to use Qt because I can learn how to apply each concept to multiple platforms.
 Finally, it encourages me to become more proficient in CMake to handle the build system for each platform.
+    1. Note: At the moment I am only focusing on Windows OS.

 Tasks:
 1. Implement dynamic load of Otsu Threshold plugin for PlugTalk application.